Caladium Pink Splash

 Poinsettia (Euphorbia pulcherrima) is a celebrated tropical shrub admired for its vivid pink and red bracts that bring life to winter landscapes and festive interiors.
 Known commonly as the Christmas Star, it has become one of the most iconic ornamental plants worldwide.
 Native to Mexico and Central America, it thrives in warm climates with filtered sunlight and consistent moisture.
 Its striking bracts, which are often mistaken for petals, frame small yellow flowers at the center and symbolize cheer during the colder months.
 The Poinsettia’s structure and seasonal brilliance make it a versatile choice for garden borders, decorative pots, or as a focal point in interior displays.
 Cultivation success relies on maintaining warmth, avoiding drafts, and ensuring the balance between light and moisture is just right, which makes it both a rewarding and educational species for growers and enthusiasts.

-Admired for its delicate blush pink petals and an approachable habit, Rose of Sharon (Hibiscus syriacus) is a flowers prized by gardeners across the United States.
-Blooming in spring-summer, this plant makes a striking focal point in borders and mixed beds.
+Admired for its variegated pink and white petals and an approachable habit, Orchid tree (pink) (Bauhinia variegata) is a flowers prized by gardeners across the United States.
+Blooming in spring-summer, this plant adds a soft romantic touch in shaded gardens.
 Its petals are often described as deep rose-pink hues, and varieties range from compact groundcovers to larger specimen plants.
 Gardeners appreciate it for its dependable bloom display and ease of care in the right conditions, and it’s commonly available in nurseries and garden centers.
 When selecting a planting location, look for a site with good soil and the correct light exposure to bring out the best color and floriferousness.
 Overall, this pink variety delivers both aesthetic appeal and reliable garden performance, whether used in mixed borders, containers, or as a standout specimen.
 It also suits cutting gardens and adds seasonal interest to sunny or partly shaded beds.

 Esteemed for its vivid magenta tones and an approachable habit, Mandevilla (pink) (Mandevilla × amabilis) is a flowers prized by gardeners across the United States.
 Blooming in spring-summer, this plant is a classic choice for mass plantings and cut flowers.
 Its petals are often described as vivid magenta tones, and varieties range from compact groundcovers to larger specimen plants.
 Gardeners appreciate it for its dependable bloom display and ease of care in the right conditions, and it’s commonly available in nurseries and garden centers.
 When selecting a planting location, look for a site with good soil and the correct light exposure to bring out the best color and floriferousness.
 Overall, this pink variety delivers both aesthetic appeal and reliable garden performance, whether used in mixed borders, containers, or as a standout specimen.
 With a little attention to soil and water, it rewards gardeners with a generous display every season.